githubEdit

 • Peach Fuzzer.

-• Boofuzz.
+• boofuzz.

 Disassemblers convert machine code (1s and 0s) to Assembly Language (human-readable processor instructions, e.g., MOV EAX, 0x42, CALL printf, JMP loop_start).
 Decompilers convert machine code (1s and 0s) to High-Level Language (C-like code with variables, functions, loops, and conditionals).
 Fuzzing tools automatically throw malformed, unexpected, or random data at a program or protocol to try and crash it.
 A crash often indicates a discoverable security vulnerability.